-Acknowledgments-We thank Prof. Erjun Lin from the Institute of Plant Physiology and Ecology, Chinese Academy of Sciences, for kindly providing the S2 cell line; the National Pathogen Collection Center for Aquatic Animals (Shanghai Ocean University, Shanghai, China) for providing the bacteria strains; and the Experimental Platform for Molecular Zoology (East China Normal University, Shanghai, China) for providing crucial instruments used in this study.
+This work was supported by the National Natural Science Foundation of China (31602189, 31672639) and the Training Plan for Outstanding Young Medical Talents, Shanghai Municipal Health Bureau (2018YQ43).
+We thank Prof. Erjun Lin from Institute of Plant Physiology and Ecology, Chinese Academy of Sciences, for kindly providing the S2 cell line; the National Pathogen Collection Center for Aquatic Animals (Shanghai Ocean University, Shanghai, China) for providing the bacteria strains; and the Experimental Platform for Molecular Zoology (East China Normal University, Shanghai, China) for providing this study.